 - Does not comprehensively train advisors on relevant regulations, laws, and judicial opinions.
 Numerous regulatory provisions will be partially baked into the training, but they will often lack direct citations to the regulations.
 This creates another problem: such training…

-- Tends to blur the line between what is merely “best practice” (what schools would ideally do but are not necessarily obligated to do) and what is required by law
+- Tends to blur the line between what is merely “best practice” (what schools would ideally do but are not necessarily obligated to do) and what they are required to do.

-All of this makes sense given that schools are not explicitly required by federal regulations to provide any training to their appointed advisors and are only obligated to provide advisors to the parties during the hearing.
+All of this makes sense given that schools are not explicitly required by federal regulations to provide any training to their appointed advisors and are only required to provide an advisor during the hearing in cases where they are required to provide one at all.
 Consequently, a large portion of their training centers on the hearing.

 Advisors need to find and exercise leverage when schools act improperly and in a manner that disfavors their advisees.
 One way to do that is by providing in-context quotes and direct citations to relevant regulations, judicial opinions, and laws in communication to administrators.
 But they have to be trained to do that.